monapdx/publish-to-github/README.md

 Just files → in your repo → under your control.

+## Windows setup

+1. Download this project as a ZIP
+2. Unzip it
+3. Double-click `install.bat`
+4. After it finishes, double-click `start.bat`
+5. The editor will open in your browser

 ## 👀 Who this is for

 You’ll probably like this if you: